fatima-awwami/log_analysis/README.md

 Code output:
 -------------
-the program output will be a simple text
+the program output will be a simple text displayed in the terminal